-The paramilitary groups that carried out the murders were in their majority formed in the 1980s by far-right members of Colombia’s private sector, drug trafficking groups and civil society to protect their property and safety from extreme-left guerrilla groups.
+The first paramilitary groups to carry out these murders were formed with the help of the military in the 1980s by Colombia’s private sector, multinationals and drug traffickers to protect their property and personal safety from leftist guerrilla groups.

 In those days, the guerrillas were kidnapping hundreds of people a year, extorting businesses by the thousands and generally threatening to collapse the Colombian economy.